kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

    - **Hub/Spoke:** A central hub controller watches exported InferencePools and mirrors a same-name/namespace InferencePoolImport into each member cluster, updating `status.clusters[]` to reflect exporting clusters.
    - **Push/Pull:** A cluster-local controller watches exported InferencePools and publishes export records to a central hub.
 In each member cluster, a controller watches the hub and CRUDs the local InferencePoolImport (same name/namespace), maintaining `status.clusters[]`.
 3. **Importing Controller (common):**
-   - Watches local InferencePoolImport and programs the IG dataplane for Endpoint Mode or Parent Mode.
+   - Watches local InferencePoolImport and:
+     - Programs the IG dataplane for Endpoint Mode or Parent Mode.
+     - Manages `status.clusters[].parentRefs` with the Group, Kind, and Name of the local parent resource, e.g. Gateway, of the InferencePoolImport.
 4. **Data Path:**
    The data path is dependant on the export mode selected by the implementation.
    - Endpoint Mode: Client → local IG → (make scheduling decision) → local/remote EPP → selected model server endpoint → response.